 All Wales Medical Genomics Services (AWMGS) is an NHS specialist regional health service to help and support patients in Wales who have genetic conditions, who may be at risk of developing a genetic condition or who are concerned about their family history.
-Our clinical team consists of clinical geneticists and genetic counsellors who work closely with the All Wales Genomics Laboratory.
+The clinical team consists of clinical genetics doctors, genetic counsellors, family history coordinators and administrative staff, who work closely with the All Wales Genomics Laboratory.
+They also work with clinical teams and specialist services from Health Boards and Trusts across Wales, including primary care, to ensure our patients receive a high quality of care and support.
+Clinical genetics doctors and genetic counsellors play a pivotal role in the education and training of non-specialist healthcare staff about genomics and the incorporation of genomic testing into mainstream patient care pathways.

 We offer advice, information and support to people living in Wales who have questions about their health or their family history.
 Helping them to understand the possibility of there being a genetic disorder in their family and what this means or could mean for them and their relatives.